-On the other side of the cape the steps lead you down to wonderful blue cove and the archaeological site of Heraion of Perahora (a determination given to the site due its proximity to the homonymous village), one of the few archaeological sites in Greece so close to the sea.
+On the other side of the cape, the steps lead you down to the wonderful blue cove and the archaeological site of Heraion of Perahora (a determination given to the site due to its proximity to the homonymous village), one of the few archaeological sites in Greece so close to the sea.
 The Heraion was a rural sanctuary of the goddess Hera.
 There is a legend recounted in the work of Euripides that Medea buried her murdered children at a sanctuary of Hera, as she fled from Corinth.
-In addition to the temple of Hera, the remains of a number of other structures have also been found, including an L-shaped stoa, a large cistern, dining rooms and the ruins of a second temple.
-The earliest structure at the site was probably built in the 9th century BC and the sanctuary reached is acme during the 6th century BC.
+In addition to the temple of Hera, the remains of a number of other structures have also been found, including an L-shaped stoa, a large cistern, dining rooms, and the ruins of a second temple.
+The earliest structure at the site was probably built in the 9th century BC and the sanctuary reached its acme during the 6th century BC.
 It was still operating during the Roman Times and the Greek historian Strabo wrote in the 1st century AD that there was an oracle associated with the sanctuary.
 A sacred pool at the east of the site is considered by some scholars as the place related to the oracle.
-Finally at centre of the site, the modern chapel of Agios Ioannis is proof of the constant religious use of the area.
-The admission to the site is free and you could also swim in the wonderful waters of the small cove (see here a map of the archaelogical site).
+Finally, at centre of the site, the modern chapel of Agios Ioannis is proof of the constant religious use of the area.
+Admission to the site is free and you could also swim in the wonderful waters of the small cove (see here a map of the archaeological site).

 Heraion and the surrounding area is a really unique destination not far from Athens.
 Indulge in the calmness of the lagoon, gaze at the infinite blue of Melagavi Lighthouse, stroll around history at the Heraion archaeological site and smell the breeze of the mountain while eating perfect Greek cuisine at Pisia.